salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

 ## Generalizing modeling to all snapshots {#snapshot_combine}

-Next, we will describe the process of modeling a multiple static snapshots, as performed by running `start_sim.py`.
+Next, we will describe the process of computing multiple static snapshot models, as performed by running `start_sim.py`.

 From heterogeneity modeling, we see that there are 3 heterogeneity models at each time point (it is possible to have more snapshot models than copy numbers if multiple copies of the protein exist in the complex), each of which has a corresponding topology file in `Heterogeneity/Heterogeneity_Modeling/`.
-We wrote a function, `generate_all_snapshots`, which creates a directory for each snapshot, copies the python script and topology file into that directory, and submits a job script to run sampling.
+We wrote a function, `generate_all_snapshots`, which creates a directory for each snapshot model, copies the python script and topology file into that directory, and submits a job script to run sampling.
 The job script will likely need to be customized for the user's computer or cluster.

 \code{.py}
 # 1a - parameters for generate_all_snapshots